 Summer is over and harvest celebrations are coming to a close.
 Winter is not far behind.
-I love tracing traditions, and the foods that are an important part of the celebrations.
+I love tracing traditions and the foods that are an important part of the celebrations.

 Did you know that Halloween has ancient origins in Ireland?
 It was originally called Samhain, and the day marked the end of the harvest season for Celtic farmers.
 As immigrants brought their traditions to America and adapted to their new surroundings.
 Originally, turnips served as Jack o Lanterns, but pumpkins are so much easier to carve.

 Halloween also has religious connections.
 The root word of Halloween – ”hallow” – means ”holy.”
 The suffix “een” is an abbreviation of “evening.”
 It refers to the Eve of All Hallows, the night before the Christian holy day that honors saintly people of the past.
 All Saints’ Day on Nov.
-1, which is followed by All Souls’ Day on Nov.
+1, followed by All Souls’ Day on Nov.
 2. “Souling” was the original trick-or-treat activity held around the same time.

 Oct.
 31st: Halloween

 The Irish still celebrate Halloween with two food traditions.

 - Colcannan is a cabbage and potato dish, also known as bubble and squeak in other parts of the UK.
 My recipe for main course colcannon.

 - Barmbrack means “speckled cake”.
 It is baked in either a loaf pan or cake pan depending on your family tradition.
 My recipe for the quick bread brack loaf.
 The brack foretells the future.
 Baked with charms, a piece is served to each member of the family, and your piece may contain a charm which will determine your fate:

 - A coin: good things, hopefully riches, on the way

 - A ring: you’ll be married within the year